 Mikhy Brochez appears in US court on trespassing charges

 Judge Charles Hardin delayed the case until Mar 4 at the arresting officer’s request, noting that Brochez had pleaded not guilty and the charges carried no possibility of jail time.
-Hardin told Brochez he didn’t know anything about his allegation of interference.
+The judge told Brochez he did not know anything about his allegation of interference.

-Outside the courtroom before the hearing, Brochez did not directly address a question of whether or not he leaked registry information.
-But he recently told Vice News that he shared the list with government and media sources and that the information that had already been exposed.
+Outside the courtroom before the hearing, Brochez did not directly address a reporter's question on whether he leaked information from Singapore's HIV registry.
+But he recently told Vice News that he shared the data with government and media sources and that the information had already been exposed.

-Brochez did repeat claims on Monday that he contracted HIV only after "they had me gang-raped in prison."
-Singapore authorities have said his allegations are "blatantly false.”
+Brochez repeated claims on Monday that he contracted HIV only after "they had me gang-raped in prison".
+Singapore authorities have said his allegations are "blatantly false”.

 READ: HIV data leak: Singapore authorities refute 'baseless allegations' made by Mikhy Brochez